zekusmaximus/rewrite-assistant/README.md

 2. **Scenes not parsing correctly**: Check that your manuscript uses clear scene separators
 3. **Drag-and-drop not working**: Try refreshing the application or reloading the manuscript
 4. **Save not working**: Ensure you have write permissions to the target directory
+5. **No AI models configured**: Open Settings and enter at least one valid API key

 ### Getting Help
 This is a development version.
 For issues or questions: